 More precisely, the Bellman update step 3 assigns the value of 0 to all terminal nodes, and performs the following assignment for all non-terminal nodes:

-$$V^t(s) \gets \max_{a\in A} \sum_{s^\prime \in S} T(s,a,s^\prime) (R(s,a,s^\prime) + \gamma V^{t-1}(s^\prime)). \label{eq:BellmanUpdate}$$Value iteration has some interesting properties:
+\begin{equation} V^t(s) \gets \max_{a\in A} \sum_{s^\prime \in S} T(s,a,s^\prime) (R(s,a,s^\prime) + \gamma V^{t-1}(s^\prime)). \label{eq:BellmanUpdate} \end{equation}Value iteration has some interesting properties:

-In the example below, a 10x10 grid has a goal in the upper-right corner, and an obstacle in the 6th column.
-Diagonal movements are allowed.
-When choosing a direction to move, there is a 25% chance of moving in an arbitrary direction.
 The goal gives a reward of 1 and hitting the obstacle gives a reward of -10.
 Each step also induces a cost of 0.01 times the length of the move.
 The plot shows the value function as a heatmap, and the greedy policy associated with the value function is drawn with arrows.

 In the initial steps of value iteration, the portion of the map near the goal has a good sense to move away from the obstacle and up toward the goal.
 However, there is a large portion of the map in which the solver does not "know" a policy leading to the goal, since the information about that reward has yet not propagated through values at the intermediate states.